labanskoller/hackeriet_blog/_posts/2017-05-08-creating-a-fast-blog.md

 reach the site.
 CGN's can add significant amount of latency when the conditions are bad.

-The tls protocol is limited to only TLSv1.2 as all modern browsers have supported it for a long time, the protocol was released in 2008.
+The TLS protocol is limited to only TLSv1.2 as all modern browsers have supported it for a long time, the protocol was released in 2008.
 If there is someone out there that still can't use it, they need to seriously rethink how they manage their software.